Companies Are Now Turning Birthdays Into Work Holidays. Is This A Good Thing?

 “This year my birthday landed on a Saturday, which is a normal day off for me.
 I wasn’t able to do anything exciting because of COVID, just stayed home — wine and movie night with the wife, which was just as fun,” Michele says.

-For others, it’s really the principle of the thing — we’re not dreaming of labor, and that goes doubly on birthdays.
+For others, it’s really the principle of the thing — we’re not dreaming of labour, and that goes doubly on birthdays.
 “I take my birthday off, mainly because I like to take birthday vacations,” says Amanda, a 28-year-old who works in corporate law.
-“My birthday is March 17.
+“My birthday is 17th March.
 I was in Puerto Rico (terribly timed), flew back on that day since the lockdown started and was in my room eating pizza, crying.”

 “But even if I wasn’t going on vacation, I would still take it off, because why not?
 I think if you have the PTO then you should, because capitalism — or your work — doesn’t care about you.”